kennytilton/web-mx/doc/intro-clock.md

              :mx-dom (simple-clock)))
 ```

-Now we can connect the "unconventional choices" with concrete code:
+Let us pause to highlight specifically where each unconventional choice manifests itself in concrete code:
 * _"in place" state:_ the clock widget holds its own `now` state, which others can read or mutate reactively;
 * _property-to-property reactivity:_ the clock `content` consumes the clock `now` property, and the button handler alters the same property `now`;
 * _"global" state:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state; and
 * otherwise, it is just HTML.

 So far, so simple.
 Will it stay that way as we elaborate the app?
+We continue.

 #### The Running Clock
 Our clock is accurate, but requires manual intervention to see the latest time.
 Not fun.
 Let's have it run by itself.